minusInfinite/NuSkopeUsage-Rainmeter/README.md

 3) Open the file in Explorer to automatically import

 # Usage
-1) On Load the Skin should ask for you API Key.
-Get you Key from the members Area.
+1) On Load the Skin should ask for you API Key, paste it in the text box and press enter.
 2) If it doesn't, loading the Usage\NuskopeUsageV2.ini should do this.

 If you have any issues please let me know.